YallowMan/TaskFlow/milestone1/README.md

 2. Add a task name description and then after adding the due dates second block with the month day and year.

 ## Assign a Task
--Here you will just re-enter what the task is and who you would like to be working on it through putting a name for the user.
+- Here you will just re-enter what the task is and who you would like to be working on it through putting a name for the user.

 ## Set a Dependency
 - Connect this block to the past two blocks if you want to set a task within the task.